aritriii/Brightworks-household-sevices-application/README.md

 # # Project Overview

--BrightWorks is a role-based household service management platform that allows:
+BrightWorks is a role-based household service management platform that allows:

--Customers to browse services, raise service requests, and track status -Service Professionals to manage requests assigned to them -Admin to oversee users, services, analytics, and platform activity -This project demonstrates full-stack development using Flask, SQLite, Jinja2, and Bootstrap, integrating backend logic, a dynamic frontend, and persistent data storage.
+-Customers to browse services, raise service requests, and track status

+-Service Professionals to manage requests assigned to them

+-Admin to oversee users, services, analytics, and platform activity

+-This project demonstrates full-stack development using Flask, SQLite, Jinja2, and Bootstrap, integrating backend logic, a dynamic frontend, and persistent data storage.